Arlington Soccer Club Select Team Tryouts

 Who conducts the tryouts?

-Tryout evaluations and team selections are conducted by our Director of Coaching, our Challenger Sports professional coaches and a slate of experienced ASC coaches including individuals with extensive soccer background.
-Each tryout will consist of at least one of our professional coaches or our DoC.
+Tryout evaluations and team selections are conducted by our Director of Coaching, our Challenger Sports professional coaches, and a slate of experienced ASC coaches including individuals with extensive soccer background.
+Each tryout will include at least one of our professional coaches or our DoC.
+A typical tryout would include at least half a dozen evaluators, although this number will vary from night to night depending upon availability of evaluators.

 Please note, coaches are not permitted to evaluate the age group in which they coach, with the exception of the head coaches of the current select teams.